Top Gun: Maverick (soundtrack)

 Top Gun: Maverick (Music from the Motion Picture) is the soundtrack to the 2022 action film Top Gun: Maverick by Lorne Balfe, Harold Faltermeyer, Lady Gaga, and Hans Zimmer.
 It consists of the film's score as well as two original songs, "Hold My Hand" by Gaga and "I Ain't Worried" by OneRepublic, which were released as singles prior to the album.
 The soundtrack contains the song "Danger Zone" by Kenny Loggins, which was also featured in the first film.
-The soundtrack was released on May 27, 2022, through Interscope Records through digital and physical formats.
+The soundtrack was released on May 27, 2022, by Interscope Records and Paramount Music through digital and physical formats.